awesome-myst/awesome-myst/readme.md

 > A curated list for MyST (Markedly Structured Text) awesomeness.

-MyST (Markedly Structured Text) represents a transformative evolution in technical documentation, combining Markdown's simplicity with reStructuredText's structural power through its Sphinx integration.
+[MyST](https://mystmd.org) (Markedly Structured Text) is an ecosystem of open-source, community-driven tools designed to revolutionize scientific communication.
 This curated list provides researchers, developers, and technical writers with essential resources for mastering MyST's capabilities in scientific communication and documentation engineering.

 ## Contents